 I add a pocket for a nose bridge and topstitch around the mask, so mine is not quite finished.

-I hope you’ve enjoyed this fun little diy face mask tutorial and it has inspired you to make a new mask for you or your kiddos.
+I hope you’ve enjoyed this fun little mask tutorial and it has inspired you to make a new mask for you or your kiddos.
 Of course, these same principals can be used to make a diy face mask for every style or occasion.

-If you enjoyed this tutorial, you might also enjoy our tutorial on Ways to Make a DIY Face Mask Ear guard.
+If you enjoyed this mask tutorial, you might also enjoy our tutorial on Ways to Make a DIY Face Mask Ear guard.